chrishobcroft/prysmconfig/beacon-chain-only.md

 sudo journalctl -f --unit=grafana.service
 ```

-- log in to http://{ip-address}:3000/login admin/admin (first time load will be slow)
+- log in to Grafana at http://{ip-address}:3000/login admin/admin (first time load will be slow)
   - add a **Prometheus** data source with URL `http://localhost:9090` and click "Save & Test" to see "Data source is working"
   - import new dashboard using this as json https://raw.githubusercontent.com/GuillaumeMiralles/prysm-grafana-dashboard/master/more_10_validators.json

 - Wait for beacon node to sync

-- Apply / Generate Keys
-  - Note, in absence of a key, the process above will generate a key - delete this.